 Monitoring/Support Tools

+The following tools are used to support this application:

+General

-Remedy HD4 is used by the CGI support teams to record and track reported incidents.
-The Remedy product for DTS-PVS is DTS-PVS.
+ITSM is used by all CGI support teams to record and track incidents.

-OTSS Remedy Flag: When a DTS-PVS Remedy ticket is created or modified, a copy of the ticket is sent to the Bell OTSS team for information purposes only.
+Please note that when an ITSM CI is used to open a ticket, a copy of the ticket is sent to the Bell OTSS team for information purposes only.
 For more details about this process and the Bell OTSS, please refer to the OTSS – ITSM Production Guide (contact oi.itm@cgi.com for the document).

 Compuware ServerVantage: Monitors applications, servers and databases and identifying problems before they impact critical business processes.
 ServerVantage corrects problems without operator intervention.

 Change Management